gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 The use of plain DATA chunk with PPID value = 4242 before the association reaches the PROTECTED state cannot be avoided as no valid DTLS CID exist until that state.
-Further in-band key management SHALL not use plain DATA chunks as this would allow attackers to inject overlapping DATA chunks with protected and impact the content of the SACK block.
+Further in-band key management SHALL NOT use plain DATA chunks as this would allow attackers to inject overlapping DATA chunks with protected and impact the content of the SACK block.
 Based on that, as soon as the initiator or responder